radude/rentry/README.md

 ##### Edit code

-Optional Edit code can be set.
+Optional edit code can be set.
 It can be used to edit the entry later.
-If no Edit code was set then random Edit code will be generated automatically.
-Generated Edit code will be shown to you only once, so remember it or save it.
+If no edit code was set then random edit code will be generated automatically.
+Generated edit code will be shown to you only once, so remember it or save it.